CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Key features

 * User-friendly interface compatible with fully compatible by Chrome.
-Firefox (excluding private mode in Firefox) **can be also used, but there are some known limitations.**

 * Accessible via web browser from your computer (Mac, Linux, or Windows) and any location (no need to install specific programs or use a VPN).